-Still birth - Babies of women or birthing people with diabetes have a slightly higher chance of dying inside the womb for reasons that are not completely understood but likely related to diabetic control and placental function.
+Still birth - Babies of women with diabetes have a slightly higher chance of dying inside the womb for reasons that are not completely understood but likely related to diabetic control and placental function.
 Due to this known risk, you will be offered a planned birth 1-3 weeks before your due date.